galaxyproject/galaxy-docker-k8s/k8s/README.md

 We'll also need to deploy [the Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/#deploying-the-dashboard-ui) and [the NGINX ingress](https://kubernetes.github.io/ingress-nginx/deploy/).

-Last, let's grab a copy of the Galaxy database from
+Now, let's grab a copy of the Galaxy database from
 <https://galaxy-helm.s3.amazonaws.com/galaxy-db-146.tar.gz>.
 For the default
 configuration, download the file to `/tmp/docker/volumes/postgres/` and extract the content.

 Next, create a directory for persisting Galaxy's data.
 By default, this is in `/tmp/k8s/volumes/galaxy/data`.

-Finally, clone this repo and change into the `k8s` subdirectory.
+Finally, clone this repository and change into the `k8s` subdirectory.

 ## Deploy PostgreSQL